TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:Your button element with the id target4 should have the text #target4.
 Waiting:Your button element with the id target5 should have the text #target5.
 Waiting:Your button element with the id target6 should have the text #target6.

+#### Use Comments to Clarify Code

+When we start using jQuery, we will modify HTML elements without needing to actually change them in HTML.

+Let's make sure that everyone knows they shouldn't actually modify any of this code directly.

+Remember that you can start a comment with <!-- and end a comment with -->

+Add a comment at the top of your HTML that says Code below this line should not be changed

+Tests
+Waiting:You should start a comment with <!-- at the top of your HTML.
+Waiting:Your comment should have the text Code below this line should not be changed.
+Waiting:You should close your comment with -->.
+Waiting:You should have the same number of comment openers and closers.